Info & Interaction Design, Audience

 But first … Draw a face

-• Most of you didn’t need it
+• Some of you didn’t need it

 • Some needed better scans